Tshepo Maseko: Career

 He started his career at the age of 13.
-In 1998, he made television debut with the serial Isidingo where he played the role 'Parsons Matabane' for several years.
+In 1998, he made his television debut with the serial Isidingo where he played the role 'Parsons Matabane' for several years.
 In 2005, he appeared in the short film Blow and played the lead role 'Nick'.
 Then in 2007, he made his film debut with Poena Is Koning.
 In 2008, he established a clothing line called 'Phologolo Active Wear' (PAW).

 He also acted in the serial #Karektas as Celebrity Guest and then on the serial Ba Kae? as Host.
 In 2011, he won the Award for the Best Lead Actor in a TV Soap at the SAFTA.
 In the same year, he contested for the M-Net reality competition Survivor South Africa: Maldives as a celebrity contestant.
 In 2013, he acted in the blockbuster international film Vehicle 19.
 In the film, he plated the role 'Lieutenant'.

 He hosted the Season Eight of adult education reality show It's For Life aired on SABC2.
 Then he appeared in the short The Ring.
 Meanwhile, from 2012 to 2013, he became the host of religious music program Gospel Classics of the Season Two.